OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 3. The application provides an overview of the last session after login at all times.
 4. The application has a self-service portal in which the user can see an audit-log and manage the different devices with which he can login.

-In all cases, the pentester should verify whether different devices are detected correctly.
+In all cases, the penetration tester should verify whether different devices are detected correctly.
 Therefore, the binding of the application to the actual device should be tested.
 For instance: in iOS a developer can use `identifierForVendor` whereas in Android, the developer can use `Settings.Secure.ANDROID_ID` to identify an application instance.(Note that starting at Android 8, `Android_ID` is no longer a device unique ID.
 Instead it becomes scoped by app-signing key, user and device.
 So checking `Android_ID` for device blocking could be tricky for these Android versions.
 Because if an app changes its signing key, the `Android_ID` will change and it won't be able to recognize old users devices) This together with keying material in the `Keychain` for iOS and in the `KeyStore` in Android can reassure strong device binding.
-Next, a pentester should test if using different IPs, different locations and/or different time-slots will trigger the right type of information in all scenarios.
+Next, a penetration tester should test if using different IPs, different locations and/or different time-slots will trigger the right type of information in all scenarios.

 Lastly, the blocking of the devices should be tested, by blocking a registered instance of the app and see if it is then no longer allowed to authenticate.
 Note: in case of an application which requires L2 protection, it can be a good idea to warn a user even before the first authentication on a new device.
 Instead: warn the user already when a second instance of the app is registered.